Skip to main content

 Permissions

-Any authenticated User has permission to use this endpoint.
+Any authenticated User has permission to use this API endpoint.

 Path Parameters